If your ex-partner is trying to make you leave

-If you want to stop your ex-partner coming back while you wait for the occupation order, ask the court to ‘hear your application without notice being given to the respondent’.
-This is a tick box on section 3 of the form and is sometimes called an ‘emergency order’.
+If you're at risk and need to get the protection straight away, ask the court to 'hear your application without notice being given to the respondent.'
+This is a tick box on section 3 of the form and is sometimes called an 'emergency order'.

-You’ll need to explain in your witness statement that your ex-partner is likely to:
+Make sure you explain in your witness statement if your ex-partner is likely to:

 - deliberately avoid the occupation order

 - stop you from applying if you wait longer